FabriceSalvaire/PyMetrology/README.rst

 What is PyMetrology ?
 ---------------------

+**Note: source code was extracted from PySpice, in development ...**

-PyMetrology is a Python module which
+PyMetrology is a Python module which implements a unit framework.

 Where is the Documentation ?
 ----------------------------